chiru-13/ArchEHR-RAG/README.md

 ### `config.py`
 Contains configuration settings, including the selected LLM model (`ahmgam/medllama3-v20`), prompt templates, and embedding models used in the project.

+### `question_relevance.py`
+Defines the function to perform the question relevance using LLM.
+It uses the `deepseek-r1` model (OpenRouterAPI) to perform the relevance task with the inputs patient_narrative, patient_question and clinical note.

 ### `response_generator.py`
 Defines functions for generating responses using the selected LLM.
 It creates a response synthesizer using `llama_index` and constructs a query engine by integrating a retriever and a response synthesizer.